jferjan/jferjan.github.io/docs/zapisi/bikepacking_gear.md

     - brakes - Avid 1D-10 brakes
     - brake pads - DT-SWISS (back), Shimano-XT (front)

 I've had this beauty since high school.
 I take good care of it and it still works without any problems.
 In fact, it has become so close to my heart that despite the desire for a new bike, I cannot find a suitable one that could replace the one I have.
 I know 26 inches is old fashioned by today's standards, but this is how I roll.

+Update 2024: just bought a new/used bike - Trek Supercaliber 9.9 XX1 AXS ...yeay! :smile:

 ## Bags/carriers